bufbuild-ru/docs/docs/bsr/reflection/prototransform/index.md

 }
 ```

 To use the converter, you need the expected message type's fully qualified name.
-This can be data-driven—for example, producers of messages in a queue could add metadata to the queued item that contains the message type's name.Provide the message name and message contents in the configured input format (as `[]byte`), and the converter returns data in the configured output format:
+This can be data-driven — for example, producers of messages in a queue could add metadata to the queued item that contains the message type's name.Provide the message name and message contents in the configured input format (as `[]byte`), and the converter returns data in the configured output format:

 ```go
 convertedData, err := converter.ConvertMessage(messageName, messageData)